 Consumer Price Index

-- Inflation rates in Ontario and the Toronto Census Metropolitan Area (CMA) also declined in 2020.
+- Inflation rates in Ontario and the Toronto Census Metropolitan Area (CMA) also accelerated.

-The annual average inflation rate in Canada, as measured by the annual change in the Consumer Price Index (CPI), was 0.7 per cent in May 2021, the highest rate recorded in a decade.
+The Canadian headline or year-over-year inflation rate as measured by the year-over- year change in the Consumer Price Index was 3.6 per cent in May 2021, the highest rate recorded in a decade.

 Canadian Inflation Forecast